isomerpages/moe-ganengsengpri/_about-us/School Information.md

 **Guidelines on Photography/Videography**

 Photograph(s) or video image(s) of students and their parents/guardians may be captured during school activities and events such as classroom lessons, CCAs, school camps and concerts.
-The school may use and publish such photographs and/or video recordings in school publications, the school website, social media channels and other channels.
+The school may use and publish such photographs and/or video recordings in school publications, the school website, social media channels and other channels.</p>